ozmo/interview-frontend/README.md

 When you're finished:

-1. Create a zip of the folder (excluding `node_modules`)
+1. Email Shane to confirm you're ready to present your solution to the team.
-2. Email the zip to Shane to let him know you're done.
+2. Bring the solution with you on presentation day

 ## Overview